 And get the latest information about coronavirus and pets and how our insurance can help here.

-If you have to attend an emergency appointment, please respect the way your vet operates.
+If you have to attend an appointment, please respect the way your vet operates.
 Many practices have fewer staff working in shifts and are not allowing owners inside the building to keep everyone safe.
 And, if you can, wear a face mask inside the practice.

 Each practice may have its own guidance but the following lists are what the Royal College of Veterinary Surgeons and British Veterinary Association have suggested should be cancelled or treated.

-The Royal Collge of Veterinary Surgeons has also created a page with advice for pet owners.
+The Royal College of Veterinary Surgeons has also created a page with advice for pet owners.

 Vet services that may be suspended or delayed